Weekend Itinerary for Galveston Island in Texas

-A quick day trip from Houston, or a long weekend from Dallas or Austin, Galveston Island offers miles of beaches for shelling or sunning along with several museums and lots of attractions.
-Here’s what you need to do your weekend itinerary for Galveston Island in Texas.
+A quick from Houston, Dallas or Austin, Galveston Island offers miles of beaches for shelling or sunning along with several museums and lots of attractions.
+Here are the top places to visit in Galveston, Texas.

 Learn about the history of Galveston by touring one of its cultural sites.
 Start with the Moody Mansion or the Bishop’s Palace.
 Both are historic mansions from the Victorian era.